 Do you have other ideas or suggestions for how to reinvent the syllabus?
 Share with us how you are transforming your syllabi by dropping a comment below or sending us an email at email@example.com!
 We’d love to hear from you.

 Looking to spice up your syllabus for Fall 2021?
 Consider going digital with a liquid syllabus!
 CATL is looking for instructors to pilot our liquid syllabus Canvas template.
 A liquid syllabus is a media-rich, web-friendly syllabus written in welcoming, student-centered language.
 Our template takes these elements into consideration and packages them conveniently in Canvas’s built-in Syllabus page.
-If you are interested in trying out our template and providing us with feedback, please register below.

-When you register, we will ask you to provide a link to the instructional course or sandbox course you’d like the template added to.
+When you contact us, we will ask you to provide a link to the instructional course or sandbox course you’d like the template added to.
 A CATL member will import the template into the Syllabus page of your Canvas course and then email you to notify you when it’s ready to use.

 Can I change, add, or delete parts of the template?